The complete guide to the best things to do in Vancouver, Canada!

-While the west coast of Canada is renowned for the mountains, some might be surprised to hear that Vancouver is home to about as many beaches as mountains near downtown.
+While the west coast of British Columbia in Canada is renowned for the mountains, some might be surprised to hear that Vancouver is home to about as many beaches as mountains near downtown.

 Sunset Beach is perfect for, well its name gives it away, but sunsets!